Philodendron Brasil: How to Grow and Care Guide

 Decor Ideas

-The Philodendron Brasil’s vibrant foliage makes it a stunning addition to any space.
+The variegated heart leaf philodendron’s vibrant foliage makes it a stunning addition to any space.
 Here are some decor ideas:

 - Hanging Basket: Let its trailing vines cascade down for a lush, tropical look.